6 Best Student Housing Review Sites: Where to Find Honest Ratings Before You Sign

 Reviews display the student's name, academic year or class standing, and the date posted.
 Quick-tag summaries appear on property profiles: "Great location," "Safe," "Overpriced," "Poor management."
 These tags give you an at-a-glance read on what residents are consistently reporting before you read individual reviews.

-In Provo, FindMyPlace lists 615 properties.
-Individual complexes carry substantial review counts: Alpine Village has 162 verified reviews, Raintree has 141.
-That review density makes per-property comparisons genuinely useful rather than statistically thin.
+FindMyPlace is available to students nationwide, and review density is deepest in its established markets.
+In Provo, for example, FindMyPlace lists 615 properties, and individual complexes carry substantial review counts: Alpine Village has 162 verified reviews, Raintree has 141.
+That density makes per-property comparisons genuinely useful rather than statistically thin, and you can browse the full set of verified apartment reviews before you tour.
+The platform is free for students to read and post reviews.

 2. ApartmentRatings.com — Best Verification on a General Platform